medibloc/panacea-js-old/docs/medjs-account.rst

   var account = new Account(passphrase, encryptedPrivateKey);
   account.createCertificate(expireDate, issuer, issueDate, passphrase);

-Create the certificate of the account.
+To create the certificate of the account, use ``account.createCertificate(expireDate, issuer, issueDate, passphrase)``.

 ----------
 Parameters